 It’s a wonderful feeling when spring finally arrives on our little mountain farmstead!
 Tender green grass peeps through the soil and my young currant bushes put out tiny, rippled leaves.
 My hens also feel the effects of spring and start laying their oval shaped eggs with regularity.
 And me?
 I start carefully collecting their eggs for hatching!

 Today, I want to tell you all about how you can make sure your hatching eggs are fertile.
-It isn’t often talked about, but it’s crucial if you want to keep an ongoing flock of birds!
+Because it’s so simple, it actually isn’t talked about much.
+And yet?
+It’s a crucial part of keeping an ongoing flock of birds!

 A Male Bird

 First of all?
 You need to keep a male bird with your hens.
 Obvious, I know!
 But without his work, eggs will remain infertile.
 Instead of developing into little birds, they’ll simply rot in the incubation process.
 It doesn’t matter if you use an electric incubator or a mama bird.
 No male=no baby birds!

 A Male Bird In His Prime

 As with female poultry, a male bird is only productive for so long.
 Once he’s past his prime, he slowly starts losing his much-needed abilities!
 If your eggs don’t develop in the incubation process, it could be that your male needs to be replaced by a younger, fresher male!

 Productivity in males will vary according to poultry types and even among heritage/non-heritage birds, so be sure and do your research on your particular type and breed of poultry!